UBC Okanagan Mountain Weather Building (MWO) Renovations

 2017/2019 - Kelowna, BC

 Meiklejohn Architects provided full architectural and prime consulting services for the 4 phases of renovations recently completed in the Mountain Weather Office Building.
 In 2015 UBC Okanagan took ownership of the building from Environment Canada and embarked on a major renovation program to develop new academic space for the School of Health and Exercise Sciences.
-The entire project was broken into the following phases and scopes.
+The entire project was broken into the following phases.

 The first phase involved the transformation of an underutilized open work area on the first floor into a new office space for relocated Environment Canada staff.
 The renovation included an open work area, kitchenette, meeting room, and private offices.